 I'm not a scientist or an engineer...can I still get involved?

 YES!
-Research is not only supercomputing and lots of test tubes.
+Research goes beyond the lab!
 It takes on many forms depending on the major.
+In the past, students have done projects in the humanities, the conservatory, and the arts.
 Take a look at our various programs or call the URCS office for more information.

 What is Undergraduate Research ?